 The Company's risk management process is used to facilitate the identification, evaluation and effective management of the threats to the achievement of the Company's purpose, vision, objectives, goals and strategies.
-The vision of risk management is to embed the awareness of risk at all levels of the organisation, in such a way that day to day activities are managed effectively and all significant business decisions are risk-informed.
+The vision of risk management is to embed the awareness of risk at all levels of the organisation, in such a way that day to day activities are managed effectively and all significant business decisions are risk informed.

-Risk forms part of the Company's Managing Responsibly System ("MRS") which is locally governed by the Company's Managing Responsibly Governance Group ("MRGG").
-The MRGG meets on a monthly basis and is chaired by the Company's Operations Director and consists of the airport's heads of departments and Group Head of Assurance.
-The MRS is linked with the key strategic intent to run our airport responsibly by being "Safe, Secure and Sustainable".
+Risk forms part of the Group's Managing Responsibly System ("MRS") which is locally governed by each airport's Managing Responsibly Governance Group ("MRGG").
+The MRGG meets on a monthly basis and is chaired by the Health and Safety Director or the respective airport's Managing Director and consists of heads of departments.
+The MRS is linked with the key strategic intent to run our airports responsibly by being "Safe, Secure and Sustainable".

-The risk management process is evidenced in risk registers which are used as the basis for regular review of risks and their management, up to AGS Airports Holdings Limited Board level.
-The risk registers are also used to inform decisions relating to the procurement of insurance cover.
-The risk management process also supports clear accountabilities, processes and reporting formats that deliver efficient and effective management assurance to the Board to ensure statutory compliance whilst supporting business units to successfully manage their operations.
+The risk management process is evidenced and managed via the AGS Risk Management Tool which is used to regularly review of risks through a series of reviews which escalate in seniority (Departmental, Business, Corporate), up to AGS Airports Holdings Limited Board level.
+The AGS Risk Management Tool is used to inform decisions relating to the procurement of insurance cover and also supports clear accountabilities, processes and reporting formats that deliver efficient and effective management assurance to the Board to ensure statutory compliance whilst supporting business units to successfully manage their operations.

-The operation of the risk management process and the individual risk registers are subject to periodic review by the ARC, whose primary responsibility is to provide independent assurance to the Board that the controls put in place by management to mitigate risks are working effectively.
+The operation of the Risk Management Tool and the respective risk registers are subject to periodic review by the Audit and Risk Committee (ARC), whose primary responsibility is to provide independent assurance to the Board that the controls put in place by management to mitigate risks are working effectively.
 In addition to the ARC, a subgroup of the AGS Airports Holdings Limited Board was formed in 2020, the HSSS Committee.
-This committee is a governance group overseeing all aspects of HSSS and receives reports from the respective MRGG meetings.
-The Company is currently certificated to ISOs 14001; 55001 and 45001.
-Its primary responsibility is to provide independent assurance that the controls put in place by management to mitigate risks are working effectively.
+This committee is a governance group overseeing all aspects of HSSS and receiving reports from the respective MRGG meetings.